How to Split Time Between Schengen and Non-Schengen Countries

 Getting Between Zones

 Italy → Albania: Ferries from Bari or Ancona to Durrës.
-Budget airlines also fly Tirana to most major Italian cities.
+Budget airlines fly Tirana to most major Italian cities.

 Greece → Turkey: Flights from Athens to Istanbul are frequent and cheap.
 Ferries run between Greek islands and the Turkish coast.

 Hungary → Serbia: Direct trains from Budapest to Belgrade.
-Easy overland route.

 Croatia → Bosnia/Montenegro: Buses run frequently between Dubrovnik and Mostar or Kotor.
-Short, scenic journeys.

 Any Schengen country → Georgia: Direct flights from major hubs like Vienna, Berlin, Warsaw, and Athens to Tbilisi.
-Wizz Air often has good deals.

 Crossing Into a Country That Needs a Visa?